arineng/nicinfo/README.md

 * 0.2.0 - A pre-release to the first stable version.
 Considered feature complete and compatible with the latest RDAP specifications.
 * 1.0.0 - First production release.
+* 1.1.0 -
+  * New Features
+    * New --try-insecure option for those times with SSL/TLS negotiation just isn't gonna work
+    * Now checks for older configs.
+  * Bug Fixes
+    * Now showing nameservers on domains.
+    * Namespacing of library files to let NicInfo work in some Ruby environments

 # System Requirements